By Siobhan Doucette

 By Stanley Bill

 After two years of finger-wagging, the European Commission has finally taken decisive action against Poland’s government for undermining the rule of law.
 Today the Commission triggered the “nuclear option” of Article 7 in response to two recent judicial reform bills.
-If four-fifths of the EU’s member states support the move – which seems possible given earlier declarations from both Germany and France – then Poland will receive a formal warning for the ‘clear risk of a serious breach’ of EU law, probably in the early months of the new year.
+If four-fifths of the EU’s member states support the move – which seems possible given earlier declarations from both Germany and France – then Poland will receive a formal warning for the ‘clear risk of a serious breach’ of EU law.
 The next steps in the process could eventually lead to the suspension of EU voting rights, though such a move would require a unanimity that remains unlikely in the face of a promised Hungarian veto.
 Nevertheless, the Commission’s unprecedented decision represents the most serious of many recent blows to the country’s international image and standing.
 A shining symbol of transformational success only a few years ago, Poland is now officially a major internal problem for Europe.

 By Stanley Bill